 First-time recipients should receive their benefits in approximately six to eight weeks.
 Continuing students should receive their benefits in approximately three to four weeks.
 If your program qualifies, BHA should start at the end of the first month of attending certified classes (prorated for dates attended) and the book/supply stipend ($1000/year) should arrive prorated with each semester/term, often with first BHA of the same semester/term.
-BHA rate tables are updated on August 1 of each year.
+BHA rate tables (link) are updated on August 1 of each year.
 The housing allowance is paid at a percentage based on your training time.
 Attending classes at ½ time or less does not qualify for housing.
 For MHA amounts for each ULV site visit this link: VA Ed Benefit Comparison Tool entering University of La Verne to list all sites.